Save and load notebooks to local-storage

 There are several major limitations including:

-- Local-storage is limited by quotas imposed by the browser.
+- The size of downloaded notebooks is limited by the browser.

 - A repository ID and path of the notebook within Jupyter Notebook are used, joined by a